Acadia Pharmaceuticals, Inc. Investors: Last Days to Participate Actively in the Class Action Lawsuit; Portnoy Law Firm

-Investors with losses are encouraged to contact the firm before June 18, 2021; click here to submit trade information
+Investors with losses of over $100,000 are encouraged to contact the firm before June 18, 2021; click here to submit trade information

 Investors are encouraged to contact attorney Lesley F. Portnoy, to determine eligibility to participate in this action, by phone 310-692-8883 or email, or click here to join the case.